archanasingh203/web_playbook/README.md

 Playbook Execution
 ------------------

-Example: Execute playbook from ansible controller for ubuntu host machine
+Example: Execute playbook from ansible controller for ubuntu host machine.

-[etc/ansible/playbooks]$ ansible-playbook -i ../hosts webserver.yaml
+$ ansible-playbook -i ../hosts webserver.yaml

 PLAY [Create webpage, install webserver and publish some server facts on the webpage] *****************************************